AddressFinder/addressfinder-magento/DEVELOPMENT.md

 3. Now if you visit your store AddressFinder should be working.
 The country dropdown is set to 'United States' by default, so make sure this is changed to New Zealand or Australia

 ## How to Test your Changes
+1. `npm install`
-1. Make your changes in the addressfinder-magento.coffee file
+2. Make your changes in the addressfinder-magento.coffee file
-2. Run `gulp`
+3. Run `gulp`
-3. Copy the compiled javascript
+4. Copy the compiled javascript
-3.  `docker-compose exec web bash`
+5.  `docker-compose exec web bash`
-4. Find this javascript file inside the magento container.
+6. Find this javascript file inside the magento container.

    `cd vendor/addressfinder/module-magento2/view/frontend/web/js`

-5. You can use vim to paste your changes into this file
+7. You can use vim to paste your changes into this file

 ## Making changes to the requirejs-config.js file
 In order to make an update to the requirejs file, we need to edit that file inside the AddressFinder extension, then remove a different